 3-Methylglutaconic aciduria is caused by a group of inherited (genetic) conditions that prevent the body from making energy properly.
 There are five different types of 3-methylglutaconic aciduria that change the way the body makes energy.
 Each condition causes a buildup of an acid called 3-methylglutaconic acid in your baby’s body.
 When acid builds up in your urine, it is called aciduria.

 Type I is also called 3-methylglutaconyl-CoA hydratase deficiency, named for the enzyme you need to process a part of proteins called leucine.
-When your baby cannot make working copies of this enzyme, toxins build up and can damage their brain and nerves.
+When your baby cannot make enough working enzyme, toxins build up and can damage their brain and nerves.

 Type II is also called Barth syndrome, named after the doctor who first described it.
 In Barth syndrome, the body is unable to make a protein called tafazzin properly.
 Tafazzin plays an important role in building your mitochondria, the part of your cells that produces energy.
 When mitochondria do not work properly, the body has trouble making energy.
 Without enough energy, their heart and muscles get weak.

 Type III is also called Costeff syndrome, also named after the doctor who first described it.
 In Costeff syndrome, the body is unable to make a protein called OPA3 properly.
 OPA3 is also found in the mitochondria.
-Not having enough copies of it damages the eyes and brain.
+Not having enough working enzyme damages the eyes and brain

 Type IV does not have a defined cause.
 If your baby has 3-methylglutaconic aciduria and does not have Type I, II, III, or V, they will be considered Type IV.

 Type V is also called dilated cardiomyopathy with ataxia (DCMA) syndrome.
 In DCMA syndrome, the body is unable to make a protein called DNAJC19 properly.
 DNAJC19 is found in the mitochondria as well.
-Not having enough normal copies of it damages your heart and brain.
+Not having enough working enzyme damages your heart and brain.
 Dilated cardiomyopathy means a weak and large heart, and ataxia is the loss of balance caused by brain damage.

 A lack of energy and increased toxins leads to the wide range of signs and symptoms of these conditions.